stormpath/stormpath-rails/README.md

 ### Verify Email

-By default verify email is disabled.
-Which means after user fills in the registration form and submits, if his credentials are valid, he will be automaticly logged in without email verification.
+By default verify email is disabled, so after the user fills in the registration form and submits, if his credentials are valid, he will automatically be logged in without email verification.

 If you want to enable email verification you can add the following code to the configuration file.